cameronkerrnz/cameronkerrnz.github.io/content/posts/2017/capture-replay-udp-protocols.md

 date = 2017-04-25
-title = "Capturing and Replaying Connection-less Protocols (eg. IPFIX into Logstash)" description = "" slug = "" authors = []
-tags = ["Networking", "Linux", "Testing", "Logstash", "NetFlow", "AppFlow", "Syslog"]
+title = "Capturing and Replaying Connection-less Protocols (eg. IPFIX into Logstash)" description = "" summary = "Capture real-world network traffic so you can replay it later / elsewhere for development and testing.
+An example is given using IPFIX (AppFlow), but directly relevant to UDP Syslog too." slug = "" authors = [] tags = ["Networking", "Linux", "Testing", "Logstash", "NetFlow", "AppFlow", "Syslog"]